henrylee746/fitness-mgmt/fitness-appc3005/README.md

 Re-running the seed may fail due to unique constraints (data already inserted).

+### Triggers and Views

+Triggers are not natively supported on Prisma, Views are currently a preview feature (beta) with unknown stable support, as per the docs: https://www.prisma.io/docs/orm/prisma-schema/data-model/views

 These points are also demonstrated in the accompanying YouTube demo.

 ### 🛠️ Tech Stack